SachinSAgrawal/Board-Breaker/README.md

 # Board Breaker

-## Instructions
+## Goal
 Two expert Tae-kwon-do fighters duel for an epic battle lasting one minute.

-## Goal
 Break the most boards in one minute to become the Kung Fu Fighting Champion.
 Good luck!

-## Controls
+## Instructions
 ```
 Player 1: Arrows
 ↓ - moves down